Debugging Basics: Registers Window

-Managed code is compiled at run time to native code that accesses the physical registers of the microprocessor.
+Code that runs on the common language runtime (managed code) is compiled to native code that accesses the physical registers of the microprocessor.
 The Registers window displays these physical registers for common language runtime or native code.
 The Registers window does not display register information for script or SQL application, because script and SQL are languages that do not support the concept of registers.

-For more information on displaying the Registers window, see Using the Registers Window.
+For information on displaying the Registers Window, see Using the Registers Window.

 When you look at the Registers window, you will see entries such as this example:

 The symbol to the left of the = sign is the register name (EAX, in this case).
 The number to the right of the = sign represents the register contents.

 The Registers window enables you to do more than just view the contents of a register.
 When you are in break mode in native code, you can click on the contents of a register and edit the value.
 This is not something you should do at random.
 Unless you understand the register you are editing, and the data it contains, the result of careless editing is likely to be a program crash or some other undesired consequence.
 Unfortunately, a detailed explanation of the register sets of the various Intel and Intel-compatible processors goes far beyond the scope of this brief introduction.
 If you really want to understand the register set and use it to maximum advantage, you should pick up a good book on assembly-language programming.